DVidal1209/Scheduler/README.md

 In order to reset the scheduler you must use the reset button at the bottom of the page

+The Scheduler can be accessed at : https://dvidal1209.github.io/Scheduler/

 ## Screenshot
 ![Image of Scheduler](./assets/images/Scheduler.png)
 ## License